Becoming Westminster University

 Many costs will be absorbed in the routine re-ordering of materials.
 Other expenses will be incorporated into the current comprehensive campus planning process.

 Yes, your diploma is still valid and you do not need a new one.

-Yes, any new diplomas and replacements issued starting Fall 2023, will display the new name, Westminster University.
-Simply complete a Request for Duplicate Diploma and submit it to the Registrar’s Office.
+Yes, any new diplomas and replacements issued after the name change goes into effect will display the new name, Westminster University.
+Simply complete a Request for Duplicate Diploma and submit it to the Registrar’s Office after July 1, 2023.

-Yes, any new transcripts issued after fall of 2023, will display the new name, Westminster University.
+Yes, any new transcripts issued after the name change goes into effect, will display the new name, Westminster University.